 “Whether they’re trying to hurt themselves or use substances to cope, it’s all about emotional regulation and teaching them to stay in the moment so they can help themselves feel better with the skills they have.”

-Rosecrance completed intensive DBT training with staff before launching the program.
+DBT is a key component of the program.
 Lynde said DBT emphasizes a nonjudgmental approach to treatment focused on validating clients and their experiences, shifting then to education about emotional regulation.

 “If they experience distress, we work with them on developing coping skills and problem-solving plans,” Lynde said.
 “We’re teaching them a way to manage and work through their distress without going back to unhealthy habits.
 That builds them up for success as they move through the continuum of care and continue to address these issues.”